The West Bank and Gaza

 What is IHP doing to help?

 IHP works in The West Bank and Gaza with our partner, Anera, which has operated in the area since 1968.
-We support Anera to equip clinics and hospitals in both territories.
-In doing so, we directly combat one of the most challenging problems faced in the area, the inconsistent supply of medicines.
-Our work therefore ensures that as many people as possible in the area can access high quality healthcare.
+We support Anera to equip clinics and hospitals in both territories, to ensure that as many people as possible in the area can access high-quality healthcare.

 Stories from the West Bank and Gaza